gsl-lite/gsl-lite/README.md

 Installation
 ------------
-*gsl-lite* is a multiple-file header-only library.
-Put `gsl-lite.h` and the supporting files in the [include](include) folder directly into the project source tree or somewhere reachable from your project.
+*gsl-lite* is a single-file header-only library.
+Put `gsl-lite.h` in the [include](include) folder directly into the project source tree or somewhere reachable from your project.

 Building the tests